samo2105/fullstack-challenge/README.md

 ## Question?

-If you have any questions, do not hesitate at all to ask (martin@peek.com).
+If you have any questions, please feel free to reach out to us at [martin@peek.com](mailto:martin@peek.com)